-Fitzwilliam College Gardens are a mixture of modern, naturalistic and traditional planting, tended by a five-strong gardening team.
+Fitzwilliam College Gardens are a mixture of modern, naturalistic and traditional planting, tended by a three-strong gardening team.

 Storey’s Way entrance and Gatehouse Court The College entrance is flanked by ‘living barbed wire’, Colletia cruciata.
 In summer the beds come alive with devil’s tobacco and red hot poker.
 Inside the Court, Primula and Dicentra nestle among ferns.
 In autumn, Cyclamen flower under the copper beech.

 Best seen from the bridge, this ‘planted moat’ uses fountain grass and blue Agapanthus ‘Midnight Star’ to mimic water.
 Plum-coloured Pittosporum ‘reflects’ the purple crown of the copper beech.